 For awhile now, I’ve been less than enchanted with the DCEU films.
 With Zack Snyder at the helm, the costumed…people…on the screen could be called extraordinary but never heroic.
 They were miserable semi-homicidal maniacs in a desaturated world filled with doom and zero triumph.
 These were not the heroes I grew up with—not my Batman, not my Superman.

 Then Wonder Woman happened…

-…and after a debilitating tragedy Zack Snyder brought in fellow director Joss Whedon to finish—and reshape—the film.
-Joss Whedon is well known as a script doctor (an excellent one) and on this first Justice League film he’s a surgeon.
+…and after a debilitating tragedy Zack Snyder brought in fellow director Joss Whedon to finish—and reshape—Justice League.
+Joss Whedon is well known as a script doctor and on this first DC film he’s a surgeon.
 Whedon has resuscitated our beloved DC heroes.
 Yeah, I’ll say it: He reanimated them.
 They live.

 “What this team gives us in this movie is not about plot, it’s about character, 360 degree heroes.
 Real pain, real personalities, real consequences, and really funny.”

 When you’re watching Justice League you can see every tweak and recalibration Whedon made to bring out the depths of these heroes he knows so well.
 A mention of “gorilla sign language,” a catch phrase dropped at the right moment, a Batman who is super awks at expressing his feelings.
 Aw, hell yeah!